danielkellyio/component-library-ai/content/components/Button.md

 ### As Child

-This allows you to use a custom element (like a `div` or `NuxtLink`) as the button, while still applying the button's styling and behavior.
+This allows you to use a custom element (like a `div` or `NuxtLink`) as the button, while still applying the button\'s styling and behavior.

 ```vue
 <template>